DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

 but the model is ready to be served without any modifications.

+In some cases, you may need to specify the data types of your input array(s) using the keyword arguments of ``create_model``.
+The type specifications are needed because PyTorch does not do type casting automatically.
+If in doubt, the data type is ``float`` and you can use the default settings.

-The SDK also determines the version of Torch on your system, and saves that in the requirements.cd
+The SDK also determines the version of Torch on your system, and saves that in the requirements.

 TensorFlow Graphs
 -----------------